jobiols/odoo-addons/account_invoice_global_discount/README.rst

 Account Invoice Global Discount
 ===============================

-This module adds a wizard to add global discount on invoices based on a product
+This module adds a wizard to add global discount on purchase invoices based on a product

 Installation
 ============